hdShang/arxiv-daily/docs/cs-CV/2023-12-02/papers/231202190v2-diffusion-handles-enabling-3d-edits-for-diffusion-models-by-lifting-.md

 ---
 layout: default
-title: Diffusion Handles: Enabling 3D Edits for Diffusion Models by Lifting Activations to 3D
+title: "Diffusion Handles: Enabling 3D Edits for Diffusion Models by Lifting Activations to 3D"
 ---

 # Diffusion Handles: Enabling 3D Edits for Diffusion Models by Lifting Activations to 3D